smellslikeml/cellular_ARDrone_2/README.md

 # Cellular Connected Autonomous AR Drone 2.0
 ![pi-in-the-sky](http://mayorquinmachines.ai/images/pi-in-the-sky.jpg)

-We modified [this repo](https://github.com/fkmclane/python-ardrone) for ardrone control on our raspberry pi.
 Put your drone on a longer leash executing programmed flight on a powered Pi zero.
 Second part of a YOLO object recognition project using Hologram Nova, see [here](https://github.com/mayorquinmachines/PoochPak).
 Contest entry with additional information [here](https://www.hackster.io/pie_in_the_sky/cellular-connected-autonomous-ar-drone-2-0-0feb3d).
-More drone hacking [here](http://smellslikeml.com/drone_pwn.html)
+More drone hacking [here](http://smellslikeml.com/drone_pwn.html).
+We modified [this repo](https://github.com/fkmclane/python-ardrone) for ardrone control on our raspberry pi.

 ## Hardware
 We used: